 This paper aimed to synthesis Botswana research that has applied R programming for their data analysis.
 Research done in Botswana that have used R programming were identified in four research areas Health Care, Physical Geography, Conservation and Climatology.
 Predominantly, research in Botswana that have used R programming have used it for statistical, descriptive analysis and exploratory analysis to demonstrate the patterns in weather, national program evaluations and change in the landscape.
-However, R programming is not widely used in data science research in Botswana as much as STATA, SPSS and ATLAS-TIwhich may be due to their popularity.
 The variety of data visualization, mapping, bio markering and genomic operations used explain the many R packages used in the health care research.
-The reason for R packages used incertain research areas may be due to certain R packages being made for particular operations, for example, SNP Relate and Ape packages are for Genomics and ADE package is created for Phylogenetics for health care.
-The most used R packages across the different research areas is the Rpart package which may be due to its methods and operations for classification modeling.
-Classification showed to be the most used analysis in the reviewed research with Nmle, Caret, Rpart, Forecast and Partykit R packages used for classification, regression and gaussian modeling.
+The reason for R packages used in certain research areas may be due to certain R packages being made for particular operations, for example, SNP Relate and Ape packages are for Genomics and ADE package is created for Phylogenetics for health care.
+The most used R package across the different research areas is the Rpart package which may be due to its methods and operations for classification modeling as shown in figure 3.
+Classification showed to be the most used technique in the reviewed research with Nmle, Caret, Rpart, Forecast and Partykit R packages used for classification, regression and gaussian modeling as shown in figure 4 below.
 This proves that R programming can be used for machine learning contrary to the belief that machine learning is more appropriate for Python programming.